gazebosim/docs/docs/edifice/_sources/migrating_gazebo_classic_ros2_packages.md.txt

 [model SDF file before editing here](https://github.com/ROBOTIS-GIT/turtlebot3_simulations/blob/d16cdbe7ecd601ccad48f87f77b6d89079ec5ac1/turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf), and
 [after editing here](https://github.com/azeey/turtlebot3_simulations/blob/new_gazebo/turtlebot3_gazebo/models/turtlebot3_waffle/model.sdf).
-For each `<plugin>` in the original model, The following is a list of all the plugins in the original model.
+The following is a list of all the plugins in the original model.
 For each plugin, we will either remove the plugin if it's no longer necessary, or use the equivalent plugin from the new Gazebo.
 You can use the Feature comparison page ([Fortress](https://gazebosim.org/docs/fortress/comparison), [Harmonic](https://gazebosim.org/docs/harmonic/comparison)) to find out of a Gazebo Classic feature (e.g. a Sensor type) is available in Gazebo.
 If an